xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 * Receive live results
 * Be notified of the next question

 The endpoint is the same server and port as the Web server.
-Encoding it UTF-8.
+Encoding is UTF-8.
 Once connected, start by sending the authAndJoin message.

 The following sequence diagram shows which messages are exchanged in a 2-question poll: